-Wysong Epigen dry dog food receives the Advisor’s highest rating of 5 stars.
+Wysong Epigen Dog Food gets the Advisor’s top rating of 5 stars.

-The Wysong Epigen product line includes three dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Wysong Epigen product line includes three dry dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance.

-Wysong Epigen Chicken Formula was selected to represent all the products in the line.
+Wysong Epigen Original Chicken formula was selected to represent the other products in the line for this review.

 Wysong Epigen Original Chicken Formula